replicate/replicate-javascript/README.md

 From there, you can fetch the current status of the prediction using `await prediction.load()` or `await replicate.prediction(prediction.id).load()`.

+## Contributing

+While we'd love to accept contributions to this library, please open an issue before starting any new work so we can discuss the approach we'd like to take before you invest too much in writing code.

 ## License

 [Apache 2.0](LICENSE)